 There’s certainly no question that you could get sufficient calcium by eating some combination of beans, greens, and broccoli.
 But your diet would be on the strange side, and would be bulkier than many people prefer.
-That’s why the addition of some calcium-fortified soy milk or some calcium-set tofu can make all the difference (Always make sure that your tofu contains calcium sulfate in the ingredients, otherwise it’s not a good source of calcium.)
+That’s why the addition of some calcium-fortified soy milk or some calcium-set tofu can make all the difference (Always make sure that your tofu lists calcium sulfate in its ingredients, otherwise it’s not a good source of calcium.)

-Together, calcium-set tofu and calcium-fortified vegan milks transform the task of getting sufficient calcium from tricky to easy.
+Together, tofu and vegan milks can transform the task of getting sufficient calcium from tricky to easy.
 For example, just by drinking a cup of soy milk with breakfast, and then including a half-cup of tofu as part of your lunch, you’ve already met half your daily calcium needs.
 From there, you need only eat a relatively small amount of beans and greens to put yourself over the top.

 Every sort of leafy green contains a substantial amount of calcium.
 But there’s an important caveat to keep in mind: several popular greens contain substantial amounts of oxalates (oxalic acid).
 This substance interferes with calcium absorption.
 Oxalates won’t cancel out all the calcium your greens contain, but they can prevent you from absorbing most of it.

 The greens mentioned in the previous section—collard greens, mustard greens, bok-choy, and kale—are all low in oxalates, and are therefore superb sources of calcium.

-If you’re having a hard time getting sufficient calcium through food alone, calcium supplements offer an easy way to close the gap.
-Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of calcium, enabling you to easily elevate your status from inadequate to excellent.
+If you’re having a hard time getting sufficient calcium through food alone, supplements offer an easy way to close the gap.
+Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of this nutrient, enabling you to easily elevate your status from inadequate to excellent.
 Deva Nutrition manufactures an excellent and affordable vegan supplement that contains a big dose of both calcium and magnesium.

 Articles about bone health tend to focus on calcium consumption, but there are two more important factors to consider: vitamin D and exercise.